redouterjs/react-router-template/README.md

 * `createElement` - optional function passed to the `<RouterContext>`
 * `wrapComponent` - optional function that is passed the resulting `<RouterContext>`, allowing you to wrap / compose it in Providers (e.g. [react-redux's `<Provider>`][rrx]) or other additional React components

-`wrapComponent` is evaluated as `Promise`s, and thus can be either synchronous or asynchronous.
+`wrapComponent` is evaluated as a `Promise` and thus can be either synchronous or asynchronous.

 ```
 import template from 'react-router-template';